World Services Group

-World Services Group (WSG) is a global multidisciplinary professional services network composed of independent law, accounting and investment banking firms.
+World Services Group (WSG) is a global multidisciplinary professional services network composed of independent law, accounting, and investment banking firms.
 It ranks as one of the largest among the more than 200 professional service networks in the world.
-WSG members are independent law, accounting and investment banking firms.
+WSG members are independent law, accounting, and investment banking firms.
 According to the organization's website As of 2021, WSG was formed in 2002 as a multidisciplinary network comprising over 120 member firms in 150 jurisdictions and 23,000 professionals.
-Its global headquarters are located in the Houston, Texas.
+Its global headquarters are located in Houston, Texas.

 Governance

-WSG is a global professional services network of independent firms who represent their own individual client.
-In WSG, like most of these organizations member firms are highly vetted and are required to be top tier firms.
+WSG is a global professional services network of independent firms that represent their own individual clients.
+In WSG, like most of these organizations, member firms are highly vetted and are required to be top-tier firms.
 WSG is governed by a board of directors consisting of representatives from each region and from the various services that the members provide.
-WSG operates and is managed by a staff out of Houston, Texas.
+WSG operates and is managed by staff out of Houston, Texas.